Community Art center murals @ third & binney

 Mural Donation Submission Form

 Each year, CAC donates the 4 murals created during the Port Arts Festival to organizations throughout Cambridge.
-The murals created in 2024, will be showcased in the Third & Binney lot until May 2025, at which point they will be donated.
+The murals created this year, will be showcased in the Third & Binney lot until May of next year, at which point they will be donated.
 If your organization is interested in having a mural donated for your space, please fill out the form below to be considered.
-The CRA & CAC will be reaching out to selected organizations in April 2025.
+The CRA & CAC will be reaching out to selected organizations each April.